 Right around the time Mr. Gracious and I started dating, I found a recipe in Glamour Magazine for manloaf.
 This recipe was said to make men fall in love.
 Given that Mr. Gracious had already professed his love for meatloaf, I was convinced this recipe would win him over completely and he’d get down on one knee right there. 🤣

 Unfortunately, the recipe didn’t turn out for me that first time I made it (Apparently you can’t substitute the same amount of dried ground spices for fresh spices.
 Who knew?!)
-But, thankfully I’ve won him over anyway, and now have an awesome meatloaf recipe that he and my boys all enjoy.
-This Manloaf recipe calls for fresh herbs, but I’ll throw in the dried herb conversions for you so you don’t have a similar mishap to me and Mr. Gracious.
+But, thankfully I’ve won him over anyway, and now have an awesome meatloaf recipe that he and my whole family all enjoy.

 What to Cook Meatloaf in

 I always cook my meatloaf in a loaf pan, like this one.
 You can also shape it into a loaf shape on a baking sheet.
 I suggest lining the whatever you use with foil or parchment paper for easier clean up.

 This southern style recipe is fantastic.
 Like our all-time family favorite.
 So while it doesn’t need anything extra, I understand that sometimes it’s fun to mix things up.
 Try these add-ins and substitutes for a little extra variety.

 - Barbecue sauce – Substitute some barbecue sauce instead of using ketchup.
 It will add a little extra sweetness to the whole dish.

 - Bacon – Pre-cook, drain, and crumble the bacon before adding it to the raw meatloaf to prevent extra grease from accumulating.
 Alternately, you can add a few extra uncooked slices on top of the meatloaf, and drain after cooking.